Julie-nguyen5960/creative_coding_blog/posts/second-week.md

 **♦ cute sounds-**

  I think what makes a sound 'cute,' it is usually short, simple and quick.
 It also consists of a lighter sound, and is higher in pitch just like how Alvin and the Chipmunks covers and nightcore were popular back then.
 Most tiktok songs are sped-up songs whilst also adjusting the pitch to make the song sound more 'cute.'
-There are instances where Anime characters try to appear cute sounds through small breath sounds and unique eating sounds.
+Various cute sounds imply playful,bubbly and bouncy qualities.
 In order to implement sounds into the sketch, I will need to use the functions of function setup(), loadSound() and let playing = false;.

  <iframe id="cute audio" src="https://editor.p5js.org/Julie-nguyen5960/full/i7ap2cpxO"></iframe>